-Pressure cooker sausage and cabbage with noodles is a simple dinner idea that’s packed with flavor.
-Made in your Instant Pot or Ninja Foodi and served with parmesan cheese on top we’re sure you’ll love it too.
+Our Instant Pot sausage and cabbage recipe with noodles is a simple dinner idea that’s packed with flavor.
+Made like Instant Pot cabbage but with ground sausage or kielbasa.
+You can make in your Ninja Foodi too served with parmesan cheese on top.

 We are all about cabbage recipes lately because we’re growing a bunch in our garden this year!
-Thus, this pressure cooker sausage and cabbage casserole was created the other night.
-Just one of the many favorite Instant Pot recipes listed on The Typical Mom blog for your family to enjoy too. (affiliate links present)
+Thus, this casserole was created the other night.
+Just one of the many favorite Instant Pot recipes listed on The Typical Mom blog for your family to enjoy too.

 Let’s talk about simple cabbage recipes though shall we?
 We just love them because they’re so quick and easy!
 Yes, even my 3 girls will eat just about anything with this undervalued vegetable.
 Maybe it’s in our genes.